vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Ptolemy---McCnundle's 'Ancient India' Bh.-Bhāgavatapurāna.

-as described by Ptolemy with notes Bhav..Bhavisyapurāna.
+as described by Ptolemy with notes Bhav..Bhaviṣyapurāna.

 by Majumdar Sastri (Calcutta, Bbī --Bhismaparya of the Maha 1927)